If you could craft a beard that crosses both old world sophistication and the modern-day hipster, then you probably are picturing the Van Dyke beard.

 2. Trim Away Hair Between Beard and Mustache

 The Van Dyke look has a gap of smooth skin between the beard hair and mustache.
-Usually, it’s about a half-inch to a full inch, so take it slow when trimming so you can style create the sharp edges on the sides of your chin and jaw.
+Usually, it’s about a half-inch to a full inch, so take it slow when trimming to style the sharp edges on the sides of your chin and jaw.

 Go through your normal beard conditioning routine, then comb your beard and mustache hair downwards.
-Using a beard trimmer without any guide, slowly trim away and separate the ends of your mustache from your beard.
+Using a beard trimmer with no guide, slowly trim away and separate the ends of your mustache from your beard.

 This may take some time to ensure that your chin hair lines up and remains symmetrical.

 With the same trimmer, shape the goatee by trimming down the sides of your mouth to the bottom of your chin and below to your neckline.
-When finished, you’ll have a patch of chin hair that extends up halfway to your mouth.
+When finished, you’ll have a chin hair patch that extends halfway to your mouth.

 Here’s a closer look: